OWASP/www-staff/employee-manual.md

 ### Sick Policy

 Flexible time off each year is provided by the company for employees to be away from work because of illness, injury, or to care for a family member or for responding or attending to a qualifying exigency.
 If more than five continuous days are taken as time off due to illness, the employee will cease to receive his/her regular salary and the company will consider a request for a leave of absence.
 Additionally, absences for three or more consecutive workdays due to personal illness may require a statement from your healthcare provider before you will be permitted to return to work.

+## EDUCATION ASSISTANCE

+The company will reimburse exempt full-time employees up to $1,500 per semester for continuing education.
+To qualify, education assistance requests must be degree-seeking in a field directly related to your work function, pre-approved by your supervisor, and through an accredited institution.
+You must maintain a “C” or higher grade point average.

+Your profession may have certain third-party Certification programs.The company will reimburse exempt full-time employees up to $500 per year for obtaining and/or retaining an accredited certification in your profession.
+To qualify, Certification Program requests must be in a field directly related to your work function and be pre-approved by your supervisor.

+Employees who voluntarily or involuntarily terminate employment must reimburse the company for any education assistance or certification program benefits reimbursed over the prior 24 months.

-### Termination and Flexible Time Off
+## Termination and Flexible Time Off

 Because no vacation accrues, employees who voluntarily or involuntarily terminate employment are not entitled to payment of vacation at time of termination.